StringRays/StringRays/README.md

-- Lab tech currently participating in a Java full stack development bootcamp
+- participating in a Java full stack development bootcamp
 - Interested in tech related to healthcare, accessibility, education
 <!---
 StringRays/StringRays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.